-Score 4 Cyprus has developed as an important financial center since the 1980s, and effectively monitoring the market and enforcing international standards has been a major challenge.
-As a consequence, the country has created a regulatory framework and bodies assigned with specific tasks, such as the Securities and Exchange Commission and the Unit for Combating Money Laundering (MOKAS).
+Cyprus has developed as an important financial center since the 1980s, and effectively monitoring the market and enforcing international standards has been a major challenge.
+A regulatory framework assigns bodies with specific tasks, such as the Securities and Exchange Commission and the Unit for Combating Money Laundering (MOKAS).
 The money-laundering risks have not changed since 2005 and are considered to be low; risks and vulnerabilities mainly emanate from international business activities, in particular banking and real-estate transactions.
 Legal constraints regarding dealers in foreign currency, restrictions on foreign ownership of property and the limited role of cash in transactions minimize laundering risks.

 The IMF has insisted (2015) that Cyprus implement further reforms to strengthen banking- and financial-sector oversight under provisions of the 2013 MoU.

 Specifically, rules should seek to limit individual, institutional and systemic risks; enhance transparency; and improve international cooperation.

-An amendment to the law on money laundering and terrorist activities (Law 188(I)/2007) in 2013 aimed to strengthen the preventive regime further, vesting the financial-sector supervisory authorities with sufficient powers to ensure legal compliance.
-In compliance with international standards and recommendations, amendments included a risk-based-approach to client identification, as well as due-diligence procedures.
+A recent amendment to laws on money laundering and terrorist activities aimed at aligning them with EU directives, by further strengthening the preventive regime, enhancing the powers of financial-sector supervisory authorities to ensure legal compliance and seizing property acquired by unlawful activities.
+In compliance with international standards and recommendations, amendments included a risk-basedapproach to client identification, as well as due-diligence procedures.